 Depending on which school one subscribes to, this program aims to either uplift humanity to the visitor’s level of spiritual existence (or even to exceed them), or to enslave humanity as workers to mine Earth’s resources.
 Were the ancient visitors slave masters?
 Or, were they here for the more spiritually inclined purpose of uplifting humanity and assisting us in our spiritual ascension?
 Or, could it be both?

 The way one chooses to answer these questions determines the eye or perspective from which the UFO art of the ancients is observed, read and/or experienced.

 An important example of ancient UFO art is the sarcophagus lid of the Mayan king Pakal.
 This venerated king ruled from 603-683 CE.
 After death, his body was entombed in the extraordinary Temple of Inscriptions at Palenque in the Yucatan Peninsula.
 A five-ton carved limestone lid sealed his body in the sarcophagus that was hidden deep within his pyramidal temple.

 Secreted away for over thirteen hundred years, Pakal’s sarcophagus and its fabulous lid captured the world’s attention when discovered in 1948.
 Scholars went to work attempting to decipher the meaning of this astounding piece of art.
 The work was slow as very little of the Maya’s cosmological beliefs were known at that time.
 No one could not read the rich and elegant Maya symbols until Russian linguists broke the Maya code in 1952.
 American scholars would have to wait until the end of the Cold War to access these new findings.

-In his 1968 book, Chariots of the Gods, von Däniken proposed that Pakal’s sarcophagus lid holds the key to alien intervention in the past.
+In his 1968 book, Chariots of the Gods, von Däniken proposed that Pakal’s sarcophagus lid holds the key to ancient alien intervention.
 He inspired millions to see Pakal as an ancient astronaut and his strange ‘throne’ as a mechanical device.
 Specifically, he compared it to the Mercury rocket used in the first human spaceflight program between 1961 and 1963.
 The Mercury spacecraft was topped by a small capsule with room for one astronaut.
 The astronaut stayed in his seat during the flight.